 Malt whiskey is made from malted barley grains.
 Some of the most well-known are from Scotland.
-Among other legal definitions, the most important criteria for Scotch malt whiskies are that they are made from malted barley and water and that they are made in Scotland.
+Among other legal definitions, the two most important criteria for Scotch malt whiskies are that they are made solely from malted barley and water and they must be produced in Scotland.
 Single malt Scotch whisky takes the definition a step further, requiring that a whisky be made at a single distillery.

 Bottled in Bond Malt Whiskey

 Like many of our other expressions, our latest release of Henry Road Straight Malt Whiskey meets the high standards of the Bottled in Bond Act of 1897.
-This act requires that a Bonded whiskey must be bottled at 100 proof, at least 4 years old, made from one distilling season, and aged in a federally-bonded rack house.
+This act requires that a Bonded whiskey must be bottled at 100 proof, aged at least 4 years, made from one distilling season, and stored in a federally-bonded rack house.

 Aromas and Tastes

 This is a distinctive whiskey.
-We find it to be candy-like, with flavors of sweet peanut brittle, hazelnuts, and a walnut depth.
-There are also solid apple-ly fruit notes with a background of melon rind, and seagrass.
+We find it candy-like, with flavors of sweet peanut brittle, hazelnuts, and walnuts.
+There are also solid apple-ly fruit notes joining a chorus of melon rind and seagrass.

 - Aromas: Apple blossom, honey and toasted oats